Siddheshdhargalkar/portfolio/README.md

 * Identified common violation types and their outcomes, including search rates and arrests.
 * Visualized trends with bar graphs, histograms, and heatmaps to highlight key patterns.
 * Findings reveal demographic influences and outcome variations, providing insights for policy and research on law enforcement practices.

+### **Twitter Sentiment Analysis Using Sentiment140**   [GitHub](https://github.com/Siddheshdhargalkar/Twitter-Sentiment-Analysis)
+* Analyzed 1.6M tweets to identify sentiment trends using the VADER NLP tool.
+* Cleaned and preprocessed text (removed usernames, URLs, stopwords; lemmatized words).
+* Top words: day, good, get, like, go — reflecting daily life themes.
+* VADER classified tweets as positive, neutral, or negative.
+* Positive sentiment dominated, with a spike in negativity in June.
+* Visualized trends by month and word frequency.
+* Findings confirm VADER's effectiveness and highlight contextual word impact on sentiment.

 ---